-Note, however, the fact that your dog is showing some of these signs does not automatically mean that he is depressed, since some health problems can also cause your dog to feel and look that way.
+But of course even if your dog is showing some of these signs, it does not automatically mean that he is depressed, since some health problems can also cause your dog to feel and look that way.
 It is therefore important to get your dog to the vet if the symptoms persist.

 Even seasonal or climate changes can trigger depressive emotions in dogs.

 Some other examples of changes in the dog's environment include:

 Very often, physical problems in a dog can trigger symptoms of depression in dogs as well.

 This could be more visible in older dogs.
 When my old dog suddenly lost her hearing, she was visibly anxious and depressed at the beginning.
 It seemed she had suddenly lost that "spark" in her eyes.

 Older dogs also tend to have more aches and pains, such as joint and arthritic pain, and chronic pain could cause depression.

 So, if there is a sudden change in your dog's emotions or behavior but there has been no environmental changes, it may be that he has a health problem.
 Make sure that he is checked out by a veterinarian.